Option window()

 Example 4: Window definition based on t-number to t-another number

-The above interpretation of the option window might be confusing when implementing a definition that is based on t-# up to t-#2.
-However, the following example should clarify such confusion, if any.
-Consider a stock momentum strategy that asks for cumulative returns over the previous 11 months from month t-12 up to t-2.
-Let’s say that we estimate this cumulative return at the end of December 2019.
-This strategy will include the following months in the calculations which are given in the square brackets and exclude the ones that are outside the brackets :
+Consider a stock momentum strategy that calculates cumulative returns over the previous 11 months, from month t-12 up to t-2.
+Suppose we estimate this cumulative return at the end of December 2019.
+This strategy will include the months given in the square brackets in the calculations and exclude the ones that are outside the brackets:

 [Dec-18, Jan-19, Feb-19, Mar-19, Apr-19, May-19, Jun-19, Jul-19, Aug-19,